pimutils/vdirsyncer/docs/supported.rst

 - Google's CardDav implementation is very limited, may lead to data loss, use with care.
-- You can select which callendars to sync on
+- You can select which calendars to sync on
   `CalDav settings page <https://calendar.google.com/calendar/syncselect>`_

 For more information see :gh:`202` and :gh:`8`.